Edb83/moose-juice/TESTING.md

 Bug 9: signal to award points on Order post_save cannot retrieve the instance UserProfile
 Solution: this was due to 'if created' check only looking at the instance on the initial Order save, before the user's profile relationship was established.
 Fixed by switching 'if created' to 'if instance.user_profile'

+Bug 10: after checking out successfully with discount applied, when adding items to another cart the 'remove discount' toggle still appears despite being set to False on checkout
+Solution: